MrGrasss/TeleBlitz-BestTelebot/README.md

       I suggest using proxies for most functions except for scraping / changing info :)  Using 0 proxies on everything should not be too bad, just make sure to use multiple accounts if you do.

+    - Add members to group: This will always first join your clients to the destined group before adding your scraped users.
+In the adder folder you will find a config file to adjust at which added amount per client the program should wait and what the wait time should be.
+We need these waits else the members will look like their being added when they actually are not.

     - Admin Promoter: This feature needs atleast one of your clients to be admin in the channel and your clients to have usernames.
 You can use the "Username Changer" to guarantee this works.